vertica/spark-connector/functional-tests/README.md

 gcs_service_key
 gcs_service_email
 ```
 Make sure your update the option `filepath` to your GCS bucket as well.

+### Submitting Functional Test

+Assemble the functional test into a fat jar with `sbt assembly`.
+Assuming you are in the sandbox environment, navigate to `spark-connector/functional-tests` and use `submit-functional-test.sh`.
+This will start a stand-alone cluster and submit our assembled test application to it.